 - Eliminates the need fort neutralizing chemical strippers

 - Relatively inexpensive

 There are expensive steam boxes for windows, and you can make your own, but if you don’t plan on doing a bunch of windows you’ll just need a simple garment steamer.
 Something like the Jiffy J-2000 (we use the larger J-4000) will work great for steaming paint off small areas.
-For me steaming works best for window restoration.
+For me, steaming works best for window restoration.
 It softens rock hard glazing putty in no time and makes the process a million times easier (<—not a scientific calculation).
-Watch my video on steam glazing removal

 How to Remove Paint with Steam

 It is a slow process that doesn’t require brute force, just patience.